simopt-admin/simopt/README.md

     simopt.experiment_base.plot_progress_curves(experiments=[myexperiment], plot_type="mean", normalize=False)

 The Python scripts in the `demo` folder provide more guidance on how to run common experiments using the library.

+One can also use the SimOpt graphical user interface by running the following from the terminal:

+    python -m simopt.GUI

 ## Authors
 The core development team currently consists of